bluesillybeard/Pinc2/readme.md

         - ... and a billion more, although most of the current smaller ones will likely die along with X11
         - could probably just read the GTK and QT system themes and get 99% coverage
         - I think recently a portal and standard for cross-toolkit theming was created
+    - Most consoles don't even have user-defined coloring, so those can be hard-coded
 - Audio support
     - audio playback to a default or specific device
     - software audio, or something like OpenAL which supports hardware acceleration